pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 970 Android Java and Kotlin

+In the mobile development, I was feel happy, making UI is good, applying design patterns to make the best code and Object-Oriented programming is beautiful well I think that continue with this path.

 ##### Day 968-969 Take IT easy

 The best way to create good code is have a good sleep.